apache/cordova-docs/STYLESHEET.md

 * Do not follow a heading with a subheading or a list with no intervening text.

-* Avoid too many NOTEs, as it implies too many variables that can go wrong.
+* Avoid too many NOTEs, as it implies too many variable factors that can go wrong.
 Try to clarify variations on a procedure within the text.

 ## Language and Tone